Cricut Basics-3D Layered Paper Projects Tips, Tricks and 55 Shadow Box Ideas

 Step 6: Lay out your layers on your cutting mat so that they are all lined up in the correct order.

-Step 7: Use the adhesive of your choice to attach each layer of your project to the next layer making sure that each layer is properly aligned.
+Step 7: Attach each layer of your project to the next layer using the adhesive of your choice.
+Make sure that each layer is properly aligned.

 Use the adhesive of your choice to attach each layer of your project to the next layer making sure that each layer is properly aligned.